PRODUCTS BY KISSA TEA

 Of course they are.
 Maximum food safety is of utmost concern to KISSA Tea.
 We collaborate with Eurofins in Hamburg, a renowned and independent German testing institute, where all our teas are tested.
 Strict control procedures prove that all KISSA teas are unpolluted and clean – this applies to contamination by pesticides as well as by radioactivity.

-All our teas (except for the Tea Powder Latte to Go creations) are made of 100 % organic ingredients.
-Our code number, issued by the authorized inspection body is: DE-ÖKO-005.
+All our teas are made of 100 % organic ingredients.
+Our code number, issued by the authorized inspection body is: DE-ÖKO-039.

 Is it still safe to drink KISSA Tea creations after the Fukushima nuclear disaster in 2011?

-Of course it is.
-Maximum food safety is of utmost concern to KISSA Tea.
 We collaborate with Eurofins in Hamburg, a renowned and independent German testing institute, where all our teas are tested.
-Strict control procedures prove that all KISSA teas are free from contamination by radioactivity.
+Strict control procedures prove that all KISSA teas are unpolluted and clean – this applies to contamination by pesticides as well as by radioactivity.

 What do the numbers printed on the KISSA Tea tins stand for?

-The numbers on our tins (except for the Attila Hildmann edtition) inform you about the flavour and kind of the natural ingredients of our tea creations.
+The numbers on our tins (except for our new product design) inform you about the flavour and kind of the natural ingredients of our tea creations.
 The higher the number, the more nutrients are contained in the tea.
-Our Matcha Skinny, for example, is especially rich in polyphenols.

 How do I store Matcha?